akondrahman/59115ASE/hw/read/8/README.md

 >In terms of aucec, cross-project defect prediction performs surprisingly well and may have a comparable performance to that of the within-project models.

 #### Suggestions for Improvement
-* iv1: The authors were critical of former approaches that used standard IR-based metrics and Logistic Regression, and in turn, used it themselves.
+* iv1: The authors were critical of former approaches that used standard IR-based metrics and Logistic Regression, and in turn, used it themselves for validation.
 It seems that the motivational statement lamenting the progress made in cross-project error protect should qualify--rather than criticize--previous methods which obviously influenced the procedures of this work.
-The focus of their work was actually based upon the tuning of thresholds.

-* iv2:
+* iv2: Self-admittedly, none of their cross-project prediction methods were testing on projects that were actually new, rather they were tested among existing projects.
+This somewhat undermines the emboldened statement at the conclusion of the paper, as the utility of cross-project prediction is highest among new projects.
+Perhaps the authors could reexamine their solutions with the inclusion of a new project.
+I'm sure there would be some corporate interest in such a study

-* iv3:
+* iv3: The authors state:
+>Our results suggest that using product metrics, which are usually correlated with size, might actually give worse cross-project performance for cost-sensitive crossprediction models.

+ Though they fail to offer intution or avenues to discover (via future work) what metrics, if not product metrics, are better for fault prediction.

 #### Connection to Initial Paper